For string quartet, fixed media, dance and interactive video

-This work takes its artistic impetus from the last writings of three South American female poets who took their own lives: Violeta Parra (1917-1967) from Chile, Alfonsina Storni (1892-1938) from Argentina and Ana Cristina Cesar (1952-1983) from Brazil.
+Ausencias/Ausências/Absences, for string quartet, fixed media, dance, and interactive video is a thirty-minute intermedia work that can also be performed in a music-only format.
+The artistic impetus of this work was taken from the last writings of three South American poets who took their own lives: Chilean Violeta Parra (1917-1967), Argentinean Alfonsina Storni (1892-1938) and Brazilian Ana

 LUS IN BELLO